carvendishjang/ML_homework/README.md

 # ML_homework

-ML language implementation of some funny stuffs.
+ML language implementation of some funny stuffs by ZHANG KAI.